adam-26/react-dom-html/packages/react-dom-html/README.md

 # react-dom-html

-> The easiest way to render html applications using react
+> The easiest way to render full-page react-dom applications
 >
 > It's react-dom, without the need for any html boilerplate
 >